aaryangupta13/dplyr-better-than-some-of-Base-R-functions-/README.md

 3) glimpse()     - dplyr approach to view the structure of the table, with better formatting and also it adapts to our screen.

-Also covered few examples and extractions with few other functions of dplyr, and also provided a better format to present your code which is more readable and not to mention, much faster to code and for execution.
+Also covered few examples and extractions with few other functions of dplyr, and also provided a better format to present your code which is more readable and have a clear understanding at a glance.